Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/extracolorschemecollection/getsyncroot/_index.md

 ---
 title: getSyncRoot
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/extracolorschemecollection/getsyncroot/
+url: /php-java/aspose.slides/extracolorschemecollection/getsyncroot/
 ---

-## getSyncRoot()  function
+## getSyncRoot()  method

  Returns an object that can be used to synchronize access to the collection.
  Read-only  Object.